Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 With the Chase Freedom, you’ll earn 5% cash back (5X Chase Ultimate Rewards points per $1) spent on up to $1,500 in combined purchases in categories which rotate each quarter when you activate the bonus.

 And with the Discover it® Cash Back, you can earn 5% cash back on up to $1,500 in purchases made in accordance with Discover’s 2018 Cashback Calendar after enrollment.
+Plus, earn 1% cash back on all other purchases.

 Just this year, there have been bonus categories of gas stations, wholesale clubs, grocery stores, and mobile payments.